 The Massachusetts coastal zone, which covers the land in the coastal plain immediately adjacent to coastal waters, contains both tidal and nontidal wetlands.

-Coastal wetlands in the United States, as their name suggests, are found along the Atlantic, Pacific, Alaskan, and Gulf coasts.
+Tidal wetlands occur in areas within the reach of ocean tides.
+In the United States, tidal wetlands are found along the Atlantic, Pacific, Alaskan, and Gulf coasts.
 They are often found in estuaries, areas where sea water mixes with fresh water to form an environment of varying salinities.
 Estuaries are usually somewhat protected from full impacts of ocean waves and are often shallow.
 The salt water and the fluctuating water levels (due to tidal action) combine to create a constantly varying and challenging environment for most plants.
 Consequently, many shallow coastal areas are unvegetated mud flats or sand flats due to frequently shifting sand and sediments.
 Some plants, however, have successfully adapted to this environment.
-Certain grasses and grass-like plants (or graminoids, including sedges and rushes) that adapt to the saline conditions form the tidal salt marshes are found along the Atlantic, Gulf, and Pacific coasts.
+Certain grasses and grass-like plants (or graminoids, including sedges and rushes) that adapt to the saline conditions form the tidal salt marshes found along the Atlantic, Gulf, and Pacific coasts.
 Mangrove swamps, with salt-loving shrubs or trees, are common in tropical climates, such as in southern Florida and Puerto Rico.
 Some tidal freshwater wetlands form just beyond the upper edges of the reach of tidal flow, due to the fact that salt water is denser and heavier than freshwater.
 The freshwater flows of rivers and streams that feed into the ocean are therefore lifted above and flow on top of the incoming salty tidal waters.
 While water levels in these areas rise and fall with the tides, the plants and life along the river banks only experience fresh water conditions.
 Specially adapted plants, such as wild rice, thrive in these unique areas that are subject to brackish (partly salty) water on only rare stormy conditions and extreme tides.

-Marine, or salt marsh, wetlands are located along the marine-influenced shoreline.
+Marine, or salt marsh, wetlands are located along the coastal shoreline.
 These wetlands can occur as broad meadows where the topography is relatively flat or as narrow fringes adjacent to steep slopes.
-They can be associated with these land forms:
+Salt marshes can be associated with these land forms:

 Brackish wetlands are generally located in areas that are influenced both by marine tidal waters and fresh waters.
-They are typically located at the upper reaches of estuaries but can also be found along the marine-influenced shoreline in areas where there are significant fresh groundwater seeps.
-In addition, natural and manmade restrictions to tidal flow, such as shoals or roadway culverts, can lead to the transition from a salt marsh wetland to a brackish marsh wetland.
+They are typically located at the upper reaches of estuaries but can also be found along the coastal shoreline in areas with significant fresh groundwater seeps.
+In addition, restrictions to tidal flow, such as berms or roadway culverts, can lead to the transition from a salt marsh wetland to a brackish marsh wetland.
 The variability in salt content is a critical factor controlling the variability in plant and animal life in coastal systems due to the sensitivity of living things to salt.

 Inland wetlands are most common on floodplains along rivers and streams (riparian wetlands), in isolated depressions surrounded by dry land (for example basins, and "potholes"), along the margins of lakes and ponds, and in other low-lying areas where the groundwater intercepts the soil surface or where precipitation sufficiently saturates the soil (vernal pools and bogs).
 Inland wetlands include marshes and wet meadows dominated by herbaceous plants, swamps dominated by shrubs, and wooded swamps dominated by trees.
 Certain types of inland wetlands are common to particular regions of the country: bogs and fens of the northeastern and north-central states and Alaska; inland saline and alkaline marshes of the arid and semiarid west; prairie potholes of Iowa, Minnesota, and the Dakotas; playa lakes of the southwest and Great Plains; and bottomland hardwood swamps of the south.